 - Pour the soil into the hole and gently pat the soil over the roots and around the plant.

 - Water the growing medium around the plant carefully so that air bubbles are removed and the soil settles.

 Growing Feijoa in Pot

-If you live below USDA Zone 8 or in a more cooler climate, growing feijoa in the pot is the best option.
+If you live below USDA Zone 8 or in a cooler climate, growing feijoa in the pot is the best option.
 All the growing requirements and caring tips are similar as we’ve recommended for planting on the ground.

 Requirements for Growing Feijoa

 It prefers sandy soil that is rich in organic matter–loose, light, and gritty.
 Soil should be well-drained but not too dry.
 While planting, add some perlite or sand in your garden soil.

 Feijoas grow slowly and require the application of 8-8-8 NPK organic fertilizer once every two months to speed up growth.
 The fertilizer you use should contain trace elements like copper, boron, magnesium, zinc, manganese, iron, and molybdenum.

 Water the plant frequently, especially during the plant’s first year of growth.
 Established and mature plants are drought-tolerant.
 Still, the plant should receive an inch of water every week.
 Water clayey soil once a week and light soil twice a week on the ground.
-Reduce the amount of watering in winter and rainy season.
+Reduce the amount of watering in winter and the rainy season.

 Pineapple Guava Care

 It is not necessary to prune feijoa, except if you want to give it a shape that suits you.
 You can prune your tree only at the time when there are no fruits hanging on the plant.
-In fall when the harvest is done, it’s an excellent time to prune it.
+In the fall when the harvest is done, it’s an excellent time to prune it.

 Do mulching at the base of your tree with organic matters like straws, grass clippings, and twigs.
 You can also use coffee grounds.
-Mulching conserves the moisture content in soil, prevent weeds and insulate the plant in winter.
+Mulching conserves the moisture content in the soil, prevent weeds, and insulate the plant in winter.